AP Biology — Strategy & Practice Drills

 The Four Big Ideas

 AP® Biology organizes its content around four big ideas that spiral through every unit.
-These are not just thematic labels — they frame the kinds of connections the exam rewards.
+These aren’t just thematic labels; they frame the kinds of connections the exam rewards.
 A question about membrane transport is ultimately a question about how cells maintain homeostasis (Energetics).
 A question about gene expression regulation connects to how organisms store and transmit biological information (Information Storage and Transmission).
 Keeping the big ideas in mind as you work through content helps you see why individual topics matter, which makes them easier to remember and apply under exam conditions.

 The Four Big Ideas of AP® Biology